uGokalp/ugokalp.github.io-Old/_pages/progress.md

  - Advanced Data Science with IBM
  - TensorFlow in Practice Specialization
  - WQU Scientific Computing and Python for Data Science
+ - Fast.ai Introduction to Machine Learning for Coders - 2020 April